-Many people with type 1 diabetes missing treatment goals: studyJune 10th, 2012 in Diabetes /
+Many people with type 1 diabetes missing treatment goals: studyJune 10, 2012 in Medicine & Health / Diabetes

 (HealthDay) -- Many Americans with type 1 diabetes fail to meet their treatment targets, according to researchers who analyzed data from a newly created registry that includes more than 25,000 patients at 67 clinics nationwide.